-JCB today signalled its intention to become a major player in the $8 billion powered access market by entering the sector for the first time with the launch of a brand new range.
+JCB today signaled its intention to become a major player in the $8 billion powered access market by entering the sector for the first time with the launch of a brand new range.

 The company has been developing and engineering a line-up of powered access machines in secret for the past two years.
 Today the wraps come off an initial nine all-new electric scissor models.
 By the end of 2017 the newly-launched JCB Access business will be offering a total of 27 new platforms, including scissors, articulated booms and telescopic boom machines.